Mainland or Free Zone EAU: Which structure to choose?

 Choosing your business structure in the UAE: the mainland vs. free zone dilemma

-The United Arab Emirates attract thousands of entrepreneurs every year thanks to their business-friendly environment and world-class infrastructure.
+The United Arab Emirates attracts thousands of entrepreneurs every year thanks to its business-friendly environment and world-class infrastructure.
 However, the success of setting up a business in Dubai or elsewhere in the country depends on a crucial choice: whether to opt for a mainland or free zone legal structure.
 This decision determines your access to the local market, your tax obligations, your ability to recruit and even your eligibility for public contracts.

 Mainland and free zone companies: definitions you need to know